lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 }
 ```

+The `performTransformation` in conjunction with `exec` methods ensures commutativity of the transformation function and thus, ensure that the two editors can collaboratively edit a document without any conflicts (albeit in a painfully long process).
+(Hey! but it works.)

 ### What's in Part 2?

-In the next blog we will discuss more ways of resolving conflicts especially as dealt with in version control systems such as [Git](https://git-scm.com/docs/merge-strategies).
+In the next blog we will discuss more ways of resolving conflicts especially where there are multiple people involved as dealt with in version control systems such as [Git](https://git-scm.com/docs/merge-strategies).
 We will discuss Two-way, [Three-way](https://doi.org/10.1145/3276535) and the generalized k-way merge.
 We will also look at some [new kinds](https://pijul.org/model/#why-care-about-patch-theory) of version control systems which use [Patch theory](https://doi.org/10.1016/j.entcs.2013.09.018) and [semantic merge](https://daedtech.com/merging-done-right-semantic-merge/).